creationix/luvmonkey/README.markdown

 ## Building

 At the moment it's only been tested on Ubuntu (this should change soon when gyp support lands).
-Also I'm using the libmozjs package from debian so skip building spidermonkey from source.
+Also I'm using the libmozjs package from debian to skip building spidermonkey from source.

 ```sh
 sudo apt-get install libmozjs185-dev